 ++Return to top

-This program requires the completion of six Units of Study.
+This program requires the completion of eight Units of Study.
 A Unit of Study is defined as 40 contact hours of instruction, and is equivalent to a 3-credit graduate-level course, one Unit of Clinical Pastoral Education, or 4 Continuing Education Units.